 Thinking of doing a kitchen remodel or bath remodel?

-Go Green Plumbing proudly services and installs both new and existing sinks and faucets in our entire service area of Greensboro, High Point, Jamestown, Brown Summit, Summerfield, and Oak Ridge, North Carolina.
+Go Green Plumbing proudly services and installs both new and existing sinks and faucets in our entire service area of Greensboro, High Point, Jamestown, Brown Summit, Summerfield, Winston-Salem, Oak Ridge, and Forsyth, Guilford, and Davidson Counties, North Carolina.
 Go Green Plumbing has the expertise needed to install new or service existing sinks and faucets in your home or office.
 For your convenience, we have listed several different types of terms below.

 Double bowl This sink has two bowls, not necessarily the same size.
 Could be a 60/40 size split or even 80/20.
 Single bowl: As the term suggests, this sink has no separation so has only one drain.

 Farm house Also known as an apron front, this sink is typically associated with a rustic or old-fashioned style interior, where the front of the sink is visible.

 Top mount This is a self-rimming sink that sits on top of the counter.
 Typically used with a laminate or wood counter.

 Undermount: This sink is mounted under the counter top so the rim is hidden.
 Typically used with a stone or solid surface counter top.